 The Aiken Cardiac Rehabilitation program is designed to meet your individual needs and typically lasts for 12 weeks or 36 sessions.
 After your initial assessment, you will be scheduled to return for your cardiac rehab sessions three times per week.
 Exercise sessions are held Monday, Wednesday and Friday.
 Education sessions are typically held on Wednesday.

 - The Heart

 - Heart Treatments

 - Risk Factors

 - Dining Out

 The state of South Carolina certified the Aiken Cardiac Rehabilitation Program in 1994.
 The program follows national guidelines that help ensure participants receive quality care.

 More than 3,000 participants have successfully completed the program.
 The program, jointly operated by Aiken Regional Medical Centers and University of South Carolina–Aiken, is located at the USCA Wellness Center.

-After graduating from the Aiken Cardiac Rehabilitation Program, you will have the opportunity to participate in the Senior Wellness Program at Aiken Regional Medical Centers and the 60 Plus Seniors Program at USCA.
+After graduating from the Aiken Cardiac Rehabilitation Program, you will have the opportunity to participate in the Senior Wellness Program at Aiken Regional Medical Centers.

 Aiken Regional’s Senior Wellness Program is a special health and wellness program for adults age 50 and over.
 This FREE membership program includes seminars and activities, a discount program at over 100 participating providers, and a senior wellness newsletter with resources and information to help you live healthier, longer and happier.